Carbon Monoxide & Smoke Detectors

 - Firelite by Honeywell

-TFP offers carbon monoxide and smoke detector products and services nationwide!
+TFP offers carbon monoxide and smoke detector products and services across the Tri-state area!
 Call now and our quick response teams will get the job done, no matter how large.

 If your detector is chirping or reaching the end of its 5-year life, it needs to be replaced.
 A malfunctioning or old detector is just as bad as no detector at all.